Victorempire/-Customer-Churn-Analysis-with-SQL/README.md

 ## Insights
 This analysis classifies existing customers into High, Medium, or Low Risk categories based on a combination of income level, months of inactivity, and revolving balance.
 The goal is to flag early signs of churn risk by identifying rising patterns across these key indicators
+##  Conclusion
+This analysis reveals that customer churn in banking is influenced by a combination of behavioral, demographic, and financial factors.
+High churn is observed among both highly inactive and highly active users, indicating that risk exists at both ends of engagement.
+Income categories (<$40K and $120K+) shows high churn rate, emphasizing the need for tailored engagement strategies.